 The Chinese grocery retailer Hema (also known as Fresh Hippo), part of the Alibaba Group, is a pioneering and leading ‘New Retail’ chain.
 In 2019, for the first time, Hema involved a third party in its app development by letting BrandLoyalty introduce digital collecting into its app.
-With surprises along the way, we’ve been able to increase engagement with the Hema app by adding emotion to the shopping journey.
-By offering a game-like progression and a mini-loyalty program, Hema is encouraging its shoppers to discover all it has to offer.
+With surprises along the way, we’ve increased engagement with the Hema app by adding emotion to the shopping journey.
+By offering a game-like progression and a mini-loyalty programme, Hema encourages its shoppers to discover all it has to offer.

-With Amazon, JD.com and Alibaba winning market share, food retailers are heavily investing in digital transitions and strategic partnerships.
-Carrefour has already reduced its investment in China by selling 80% of its shares to local retailer Suning.com.
-E-commerce giants are set to see significant growth from both online and offline channels, and China will soon overtake the US to become the world’s largest grocery market.
+With Amazon, JD.com, and Alibaba winning market share, food retailers heavily invest in digital transitions and strategic partnerships.
+For example, Carrefour has already reduced its investment in China by selling 80% of its shares to local retailer Suning.com.
+As a result, E-commerce giants are set to see significant growth from both online and offline channels, and China will soon overtake the US to become the world’s largest grocery market.

 Hema’s business model is quite unique and different from that of traditional food retailers: online is the dominant channel which contributes around 80% of Hema’s total business, and most of Hema’s shoppers order their groceries via its app.
 The physical stores only contribute around 20% and are mainly a consumer engagement touchpoint.
 Even in-store, customers are constantly using their smartphones to order products and scan QR codes to check the origin and composition of what they buy.
 Payments can also be done within the Hema app, which uses Alibaba's payment system Alipay, or with face-recognition check-out systems in-store.